orbeon/orbeon-forms-doc/form-runner/feature/wizard-view.md

 - you should generally use the "Prev" or "Next" buttons for navigation
 - any attempt to navigate to the next page marks all the fields of the preceding pages as well as the current page as visited, ensuring that errors on those pages, if any, show in the error summary

-__NOTE: This only applies to navigation between top-level sections.
-When subsection navigation is enabled, the validated mode applies only to top-level sections, while navigation within a given top-level section is always free.__
+This only applies to navigation between top-level sections.
+When subsection navigation is enabled, the validated mode applies only to top-level sections, while navigation within a given top-level section is always free.

 [FROM Orbeon Forms Forms 4.9 to 2016.2]